GuangyongChen/guangyongchen.github.io/_pages/about.md

 Latest News
 ======

+> [7/2022] One paper that addresses the pseudo-lable strategy for robotic scene segmentation with limted annotations has been accepted by <font color=red>IROS 2022</font>.
+>
 > [7/2022] One paper that addresses sizing problem with GCN has been accepted by <font color=red>ICCAD 2022</font>.
 >
 > [7/2022] One paper that introduces a simple entropy term to acknowledge the unknown information for multi-label learning  has been accepted by <font color=red>ECCV 2022</font>.